nasosi/InkRadix/README.md

 InkRadix is an Inkscape extension that enables editable equations with Radical Pie™ (https://radicalpie.com/).
 Radical Pie currently supports Windows.

 # Installation
 There are several ways to install InkRadix.
-First, make sure you have [Radical Pie](https://radicalpie.com) and [Inkscape](https://inkscape.org/) installed.
+First, make sure that [Radical Pie](https://radicalpie.com) and [Inkscape](https://inkscape.org/) are installed on your computer.

 ## Option 1: Easiest (Downloads and installs)
 If you have Windows version 10 1803 or later (very likely), you can install easily with: